-Warm up the subject-testing device and measuring instruments for at least two hours in order to stabilize them sufficiently before running performance tests.
-For details, refer to Section 3.1 Calibrating Before Measurement.
+Warm MS9740B up for at least two hours, and then calibrate it, before running performance tests.
+For details on the calibration, refer to 3.1 "Calibrating Before Measurement".
 The Repeat sweeping should be performed at Span 100 nm or more and VBW 10 kHz or more during the warm-up operation.